CCrocilla/horizon-shop/README.md

 #### In order to Test the Payment Process, a card number, such as 4000 0037 2000 0005 (Ireland) needs to be used.
 The card number should be entered into the Payment Form, and:
   - A valid future date, such as 02/24 should be utilised.
   - Any three-digit CVC (four digits for American Express cards) should be included.
-  - Any values can be used in other field of the form.
+  - Any values can be used in other fields of the form.

 #### For further information about the Testing of the Stripe Payment Form please refer to the official stripe docs [Stripe Testing Link](https://stripe.com/docs/testing?testing-method=card-numbers).

 - ### *__Sign Up/Sign In Page and Authentication Process__*:
-#### The Sign In and Sign Up pages are characterized by a light background color where in the middle center of the page is displayed the Form.
+#### The Sign In and Sign Up pages are characterized by a light background color where in the middle-center of the page the form is displayed.
 #### The authentication module used for Horizon Shop is Allauth (a set of Django applications dealing with account authentication, registration, management, and third-party (social) account authentication) [Allauth](https://django-allauth.readthedocs.io/en/latest/overview.html).
 #### The pages have been directly imported from Allauth and customized for the needs of Horizon Shop.